How Long Does it Take to File Bankruptcy in California?

 Legal Help for a Smooth Process

-This information is useful, but it should also convince you that retaining a California bankruptcy lawyer is critical.
+This information is useful, but it should also convince you that retaining an experienced bankruptcy attorney is critical.
 Initially, you need advice on whether Chapter 7 or Chapter 13 would be the right fit for your situation.

 Eligibility is a factor, but consider the risk that you could lose nonexempt assets.
 Once you decide on the option that suits your needs, your attorney will help with: